Copyright © Media Law International 2017. All Rights Reserved.

 Global Leaders in Media Law Practice

-The independence of Albania’s public broadcaster and the regulatory authority are among the industries critical focus points along with the government’s agenda for media law changes to follow parliamentary elections.
+The independence of Albania’s public broadcaster and the regulatory authority are among the industries critical areas of focus along with the government’s agenda for media law changes to follow parliamentary elections.

 Potential changes to media law include amendments by the Socialist Party to Article 78/7 of the Election Code that would affect “uncontrolled and unregistered news websites”.